-Why Grey's Anatomy Brought Back T.R.
-Knight as George - E!
+Grey's Anatomy's T.R.
+Knight Opens Up About Getting "Closure" for George - E!
 Online

 For his part, Knight said he was "still trying to put into words how profound the experience was for me," and that he missed not only his character but also the people he used to work with on the show.

 "What I loved about what Krista did with George was, because Meredith is having this vision, for lack of a better word, of who George would be," he explained.
-"George is a very complicated person and that's what made him such an amazing pleasure to play, but Meredith is seeing the best of George: She's seeing his humor, his kindness, his generosity, and in this brief moment that you get to see him, it's such a great way to remember him."
+"George is a very complicated person, and that's what made him such an amazing pleasure to play, but Meredith is seeing the best of George: She's seeing his humor, his kindness, his generosity, and in this brief moment that you get to see him, it's such a great way to remember him."

 Knight pointed out how "special" it was to share scenes with Pompeo again, and that he felt "wave upon wave of happiness" to see his former colleagues.

 "Krista said at one point during our long conversation she thought that this might, if this might offer closure, and I was like, Oh, I think that's already happened," the 47-year-old The Flight Attendant actor continued.
-"What was interesting is something my husband, who is much smarter than me, and okay, granted that's a low bar, said.
-We were talking about that idea of closure, and he was saying that sometimes closure's shutting a door, and sometimes it's revisiting a familiar room, and finding what brought you joy.
+"What was interesting is something my husband, who is much smarter than me, and OK, granted that's a low bar, said.
+We were talking about that idea of closure, and he was saying that sometimes closure's shutting a door, and sometimes it's revisiting a familiar room and finding what brought you joy.
 And it just hit me."

 There was no word on whether Knight would be back for more episodes, but Vernoff did promise that fans can expect more heart-to-hearts between Meredith and Derek.